akrherz/iemgrid/README.md

 So lets be clear here about how many grid cells this is.
-The upper right corner would have a lower-left vertex at `-90.09 43.60` so we yield `660` pixels in the y-direction and `324` cells in the y-direction.
+The upper right corner would have a lower-left vertex at `-90.09 43.60` so we yield `660` pixels in the x-direction and `324` cells in the y-direction.

 We are going to maintain a cell ID system that begins with `1` for the lower left cell and increases horizontally then vertically ending with `213840`.